Quick answer

 Cannot work with bad data: AI analytics amplifies whatever the underlying data says — including errors.
 Good AI analytics requires good data quality foundations.

-See what is AI data analysis for the broader conceptual overview, and what is generative BI for the latest frontier.
+See what is AI data analytics for the broader conceptual overview, and what is generative BI for the latest frontier.

 AI Analytics